aantron/ocaml.org/data/planet/camlcity/welcome-ipv6.md

 turns out that at home I already have IPv6, although only via DSLite.
 (NB.
-In the default DNS configuration a client connected with DSLite or other 6-in-4 technologies will pick the IPv4 address if both &quot;Internets&quot; are available, so such clients will not show up in my web server logs as IPv6.)
+In the default DNS configuration a client connected with DSLite or other 6-in-4 technologies will pick the IPv4 address if both "Internets" are available, so such clients will not show up in my web server logs as IPv6.)
 </p>